 Aside from medical debt, credit card debt is one of the most common causes of bankruptcy for Americans.
 Saddled with high interest rates on these accounts, consumers often spend years trying to pay off a single card, but are unable to make progress due to these interest rates, penalties, and other fees.
 Credit card companies and other creditors or lenders may make aggressive efforts to collect on any debt you owe, threatening wage garnishments, lawsuits, and repossession of your vehicle or foreclosure on your home.
 We can walk you through what your rights are with regard to harassment from creditors, as well as what the best options for you may be, whether they include bankruptcy or another option such as negotiation and debt consolidation.Comprehensive Bankruptcy Representation in Alabama

 Filing for bankruptcy is a huge decision, but it can be extremely helpful to those in dire circumstances.
 Some people wait too long to file, or are embarrassed to file because they don't understand bankruptcy laws.
 At Grainger Legal Services, we can explain the process and how it applies to your situation, and help you seek the relief you need.
-Montgomery bankruptcy lawyer Charles Grainger is dedicated to helping you obtain a fresh start.
+Bankruptcy lawyer Charles Grainger is dedicated to helping Montgomery clients as well as those elsewhere in Alabama obtain a fresh start.
 We bring years of experience and dedicated personal attention to your case.
 Mr. Grainger has been practicing law since 1986, and has been in private practice since 2003.
 He can assess your particular financial situation to determine if you are a good candidate for bankruptcy, and take you through the process.
 Alternatively, he can advise you of other options.
 Mr. Grainger serves clients in Montgomery, Prattville, Troy, and other surrounding areas.
 Call us at (334) 260-0500 or contact us online to schedule a free initial consultation.